Food Processing & Trade

 Certain products are designated non-tradable:

-• Fodder crops (alfalfa, biomass sorghum): Too bulky/low-value to transport
+• Fodder crops (alfalfa, biomass sorghum) via commodities.crops.non_tradable – too bulky/low-value to transport

-Non-tradable crops must be consumed (as food or feed) within their production region.
+Non-tradable crops, foods, or feeds must be consumed (as food, feed, or byproducts) within their production region.

 Model Implementation